NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 * Add your booking form to any page, post or widget area
 * Customize all notification messages, and date and time formats

-This plugin is under active development.
 More features will be added to this plugin and addons will be created which extend the functionality or integrate with third-party services.
 Follow future developments at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) or read the Upgrade Notices when you see updates for this plugin in your WordPress admin panel.

+This plugin is part of a group of plugins in development for restaurants.
+Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/) plugin as well.

 = How to use =

 There is a short guide to using the plugin in the /docs/ folder.
 It can be accessed by following the Help link listed under the plugin on the Plugins page in your WordPress admin area.
 Not sure where that is?
-One of the screenshots for this plugin will show you where to find it.
+One of the [screenshots](http://wordpress.org/plugins/food-and-drink-menu/screenshots/) for this plugin will show you where to find it.

 = Developers =